Meet the Board

 Jamie Lawford

-Jaime Springer has been an active member of the Military Affairs Committee (MAC) since 2014 and currently serves as the Vice President.
+Jaime Lawford has been an active member of the Military Affairs Committee (MAC) since 2014 and currently serves as the Vice President.
 She values MAC’s mission of strengthening the connection between Mountain Home AFB and the city, ensuring the partnership thrives.
 Her passion for MAC began when she saw firsthand the committee’s role in supporting the base and preserving traditions.
 Over the years, she has enjoyed contributing to its initiatives, fostering relationships, and giving back to the military community.
 Jaime remains dedicated to helping MAC continue its impact and mission.

 Corey Conner